 Since some courses might stipulate prerequesites, which you are missing, you can catch up by attending a bachelor's course.
-The StuFPO (Study and Subject Examination Regulations) stipulates in § 40 Paragraph 2 that
+The StuFPO (Study and Subject Examination Regulations) stipulates in § 40 Paragraph 2 that up to 12 ECTS can be taken from bachelor's modules.
+If you wish to take this option, you have to file an application with the degree programme representative in which you provide evidence that the contents of the requested bachelor's module:

-- 1. were not covered by your completed B.Sc. degree (e.g. add your B.Sc. transcript) - 2. are a prerequesite for a specific master's module (e.g. add statement from the module lecturer).
+- were not covered by your completed B.Sc. degree (e.g. add your B.Sc. transcript) - 2. are a prerequesite for a specific master's module (e.g. add statement from the module lecturer).